Interested in becoming a partner?

 Cynthia is a business executive with over twenty years of experience across the technology sector, particularly in software, internet, mobile and e-commerce.
 She has deep expertise with management teams scaling businesses, building teams, achieving objectives and sustaining financial and operating excellence.
 Previously, Cynthia was the Head of Corporate Development at Twitter where she scaled corporate development and strategy and led the company through the most acquisitive period in the company’s history.
 Prior to Twitter, Cynthia was a Managing Director at Morgan Stanley in the technology investment banking group.
 She received her Bachelors of Science from the Wharton School at the University of Pennsylvania.
 Running and the outdoors have been constants throughout Cynthia’s life.
 Cynthia believes the power of running can help prepare girls for a lifetime of self-respect, healthy living and embolden them to realize their full potential as leaders.
 She lives in San Francisco with her husband Adrian and three young children.

-Megan is a Manager at Bain & Company, a strategy consulting firm.
-At Bain Megan specializes in advising for-profit and not-for-profit clients on strategic planning, organizational effectiveness, and marketing strategy.
+Megan is the Head of Sales Operations & Strategy for the North America Sales Development Department at LinkedIn.
 Originally from the East Coast, Megan received her BA from Dartmouth College in Economics and her MBA from the Kellogg School of Management at Northwestern University.
 Megan is an avid athlete and believes strongly in the benefits of girls' involvements in sports to build their strength, fitness, confidence, and sense of achievement.
 Megan was a member of her college softball team and is still passionate about soccer, skiing, and running to keep fit!
 Megan lives in San Francisco with her husband, Matt.

 Sarah is a Marketing Strategy and Client Services Consultant.
 With over 15 years of experience, Sarah has held senior positions at companies such as CNET, Responsys, Silverpop, and Oracle and consulted at companies across a variety of verticals.
 Sarah collaborates with her clients to develop integrated marketing and CRM strategies, marketing operations best practices, onboarding and team training, and process design and documentation.
 Sarah received her BA from The American University in Law and Society.
 Sarah has been an avid runner for most of her life and has completed 15 marathons.
 She believes passionately that running and sports have the power to help girls throughout their lives to set and achieve healthy goals, build strength (physical and mental), and develop confidence and self-esteem.
 Sarah lives in San Francisco with her husband, Roberto and their daughter.